apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/data-file-backup-and-restore.md

 ---
-title: Data file backup and restore for PostgreSQL
+title: Data file backup and restore for MySQL
-description: How to back up and restore PostgreSQL by data files
+description: How to back up and restore MySQL by data files
 keywords: [backup and restore, postgresql, data file]
 sidebar_position: 2
 sidebar_label: Data file